-Create an integrated strategy, including supports across all stages of development and growth, to attract and support 100 new entrepreneurs by 2024 through activities of our Business Advisory Centre including new ventures education sessions, business fundamentals workshops and one-on-one consultations.
+Create an integrated strategy, including supports across all stages of development and growth, to annually attract and support new entrepreneurs through activities of our Business Advisory Centre including new ventures education sessions, business fundamentals workshops and one-on-one consultations.

-Increase the business survival rate among new start-ups over their first five years by providing such services as hosted business summits and a thriving, supportive and accessible network of solopreneurs.
+Increase the business survival rate among new start-ups over their first five years to continue to grow a varied economic base.